matthiasbeyer/cargo-changelog/README.md

 It works in the following way:

-- Everytime you add/change/fix something and want to document it, you create a new changelog entry with `cargo changelog new`
+- Everytime you add/change/fix something and want to document it, you create a new changelog entry with `cargo changelog add`
 - Then, when a new version is released, you run `cargo changelog generate
   <bump>` to move all unreleased changes to either the next patch/minor/major
   version